kmayerb/nf-to-python/README.md

 * [Running Workflows on Gizmo](https://sciwiki.fredhutch.org/hdc/workflows/running/on_gizmo/) - discusses the nextflow config
 * [Workflow Run Scripts](https://sciwiki.fredhutch.org/hdc/workflows/running/run_script/) - discusses the run execution options needed to get singularity to play nicely.

-### Execution using a run file
+### Execution using a bash run file

-see the run_script.sh, the project specific variables are
+See the `run_script.sh`.
+For instance, in this case, the project specific variables are:

 * `RESOURCES` - where your input files reside.
 * `OUTPUT_FOLDER` - the destination for output files.